-- 4.11 All users of the network receive e-safety training so that they recognise and avoid e-safety risks, building their resilience and understanding of their responsibilities. - 4.12 Students receive formal e-safety training through IT lessons, PSHE, assemblies, leaflets and through annual sessions run by the IT Manager.
-E-safety messages are reinforced throughout all curriculum areas. - 4.13 The academy provides regular reminders and guidance using staff meetings, email, website and VLE.
-Staff are also required to read and sign off the ICT Policy. - 4.14 The academy provides information and awareness raising sessions for parents and carers through training sessions, the work of the parent association, newsletters, the website and internal TV screens. - 4.15 Users should be aware that data and material they create on the corporate system remains the property of KAA. - 4.16 All users also receive training in General Data Protection Regulation (GDPR) rules and procedures to assist in keeping data secure.
+- 4.11 All users of the network receive e-safety training so that they recognise and avoid e-safety risks, building their resilience and understanding of their responsibilities. - 4.12 Students receive formal e-safety training through IT lessons, PSHE, assemblies, leaflets etc. E-safety messages are reinforced throughout all curriculum areas. - 4.13 The academy provides regular reminders and guidance using staff meetings, email, website and VLE.
+Staff are also required to read and sign off the ICT Policy. - 4.14 The academy provides information and awareness raising sessions for parents and carers through training sessions, the work of the parent association, newsletters, the website and internal TV screens. - 4.15 Users should be aware that data and material they create on the corporate system remains the property of KAA. - 4.16 All users also receive training in General Data Protection Regulation (GDPR) rules and procedures to understand their responsibility for keeping data secure.